Henry Harpending: Education and career

+Over the course of his academic career, Harpending contributed to over 120 publications.
+He was elected a member of the National Academy of Sciences in 1996.

 Work

 Population genetics

 According to a biography by Alan R. Rogers, in the 1970s Harpending pioneered the study of the relationship between genetics and geography, developing methods that are still in use.
 He also overturned the prevailing understanding of group selection, by showing that group selection is most likely to operate when there is strong gene flow between groups, rather than when they are isolated from one another.
 Harpending also developed the approach of analyzing populations using R-matrix methods, and together with Trefor Jonkin, wrote the most highly cited chapter in the 1973 handbook Methods and Theory of Anthropological Genetics.

 !Kung and Herero

 Harpending did fieldwork in Southern Africa (Botswana, Namibia) and spoke the !Kung language.
 In 1981, while with the University of New Mexico, Harpending studied the group during the South African Border War.
 Harpending described the !Kung society as "like Rorschachs" because anthropologists could draw contradictory conclusions.
 His fieldwork was the basis of the 1993 monograph The Structure of an African Pastoralist Community, with Pennington.

 Harpending also did extensive fieldwork on the Herero people, a cattle-herding group in the Botswana area.
 Herero are locally known for "their traditionalism, their wealth in cattle and their dominating older women".
 Harpending's previous experience with the !Kung people was useful because many Herero are bilingual in !Kung.
 Harpending had previous contact with Herero from earlier research trips.

 In 1973, Harpending helped start the Kalahari People's Fund.
 The KPF was an outgrowth of the multidisciplinary Harvard Kalahari Research Group led by Richard Lee and Irven DeVore.
 Newsweek described the KPF as one of the first people's advocacy organizations in the US with professional anthropological expertise behind it.